mini-kep/parser-rosstat-kep/README.md

 and commit to this repo.

+Basically this command:
-Basically this command downloads a rar file from Rosstat, unpacks MS Word files, dumps all tables to an interim CSV file, parses interim CSV file to dataframes by frequency and saves dataframes as processed CSV files.
+- downloads a rar file from Rosstat,
+- unpacks MS Word files,
+- dumps all tables to an interim CSV file,
+- parses interim CSV file to dataframes by frequency
+- validates parsing result
+- transforms some variables
+- saves dataframes as processed CSV files.

 I also manually update *csv2df.helpers.DATES* until there is a [better date handler](https://github.com/epogrebnyak/mini-kep/issues/82).